StevenGuo42/poTranslation/README.md

 - [x] Support for *printf-style* formatted strings<sup>[[printf-style]][py-printf-style]</sup>
 - [x] Support for `Babel` compiled `.po` files <sup>[[Babel CLI]][pybabel-compile][[Bable]][BABEL_]</sup>

-> **_Challenge:_**  Some services require an glossary to be created before translation for formatted strings with placeholders.
+> **_Challenge:_**  Some services require a glossary to be created before translation for formatted strings with placeholders.

 ## License
 Distributed under the BSD 3-Clause License.
 See `LICENSE` for more information.